 AI matures but still has a way to go

-Heralded as an unstoppable force of industry disruption, AI has been portrayed simultaneously as both the answer to all recruiter’s problems and their biggest competition.
+Heralded as an unstoppable force of industry disruption, AI has been portrayed simultaneously as both the answer to all recruiters’ problems and their biggest competition.
 The reality lies somewhere in between the two extremes, as AI matures, and early adopters gain perspective on its strengths and limitations.

 Going forward, AI will be used to enhance the role of the recruiter, rather than to replace it.
-Unlike humans, artificial intelligence does not bring biases to the candidate screening and selection process.
-If carefully designed, AI can reduce overt and unconscious biases in the recruitment process.

 Another benefit of AI is that it can be leveraged throughout the candidate journey to free HR tech teams from manual processes and enhance the candidate experience.
 Conversational chatbots can engage candidates at crucial points in the recruitment journey.
-AI can also do the heavy-lifting when it comes to pre-screening candidates, and creating an intuitive recruitment experience.
+AI can also do the heavy-lifting when it comes to pre-screening candidates and creating an intuitive recruitment experience.

 Managing remote workforces and agile work practices